The total study load for the Master's programme is 60 ECTS. It consists of two components:

 In the first period, students also begin preparations for selecting and being hired for an internship position for periods 3 and 4.
 A number of group sessions focusing on applying for internships will be held to support you in finding a suitable internship position and, in turn, you will also brainstorm with other students about their prospective internship possibilities.

-In period 2 you'll choose between one of the following tracks: Essentials of Care, Criminology and Safety en Internet, Social Media & Networks.
+In period 2 you'll choose between one of the following tracks: Essentials of Care, Criminology and Safety and The Digital Society.
 See the courses page for more details about the content of each track.

 Each track includes three components: